SK Hand Tools

-SK Hand Tools (styled earlier as S-K, now usually SK) was an American tool company located in Sycamore Illinois.
-Major products include sockets and drive tools, wrenches, air tools, and other mechanics' tools.
+SK Hand Tools (styled earlier as S-K, now usually SK) is a tool company located in Sycamore, Illinois, with additional manufacturing facilities in China, Taiwan, and Colorado Springs, Colorado.
+Outlets for their products include independent tool-truck dealers, auto parts stores, and major internet vendors such as Sears and Amazon.com.
 The company has a tool line of over 3,500 items including wrenches, ratchets, screwdrivers, tool boxes and air tools.
-It has manufacturing facilities in Colorado Springs, Colorado and Sycamore, Illinois.
-Outlets for their products include independent tool-truck dealers, auto parts stores, and major internet vendors such as Sears and Amazon.com.
+In 2021, SK was acquired by Hangzhou GreatStar Industrial.

-Jay Leno described SK as "an iconic American brand for decades," and the company is known for inventing the round-head ratchet wrench.
+Jay Leno described the company as "an iconic American brand for decades," and the company is known for inventing the round-head ratchet wrench.